GeoBaragan/Test-cases/README.md

 # Test-cases
-Below are some test cases samples that I wrote while working on previous projects.
+Below are some test case samples that I wrote while working on previous projects.